LispCookbook/cl-cookbook/performance.md

 See also [tracer](https://github.com/TeMPOraL/tracer), a tracing profiler for SBCL.
 Its output is suitable for display in Chrome’s or Chromium’s Tracing Viewer (`chrome://tracing`).

+The tool [ICL](https://github.com/atgreen/icl/), an enhanced REPL with a browser interface, has a built-in command to profile a function and explore the results in an interactive flamegraph visualizer.
+You can switch between different views to identify bottlenecks.

 ### Checking Assembly Code